kishandotpandey1352/BabyLM-Challenge_self/README.md

 GPT2 decoder model with entropy and adaptive curriculum based design.

 Prerequisites:
-  - Remeber if using hpc scripts to change ur user name.
+  - Remeber if using hpc scripts to change your user name.
-  - For cuda compatibility check working torch version compatible with cuda (https://discuss.pytorch.org/t/which-cuda-version-to-choose-when-installing-pytorch/217257)
+  - For cuda compatibility check that the torch version you have is compatible with cuda (https://discuss.pytorch.org/t/which-cuda-version-to-choose-when-installing-pytorch/217257)

 Local machine excercution:
 - If running locally, parse args are required.